-MEAT ANIMAL SALE

-Friday, July 30 9:00 a.m.
+MEAT ANIMAL SALE Friday, July 29 9:00 a.m.

-The order of the sale will be Sheep, Beef, Champions, followed by Swine.
-Sale of Champions will be approximately at 11:00 a.m.
+The order of the sale will be Swine, Sheep, Beef.
+Sale of Champions will be at approximately 11:00 a.m.

-- Any exhibitor may sell a maximum of THREE animals in the sale not including any Grand Champion or Reserve Grand Champion animals. - 2.
+- 1. Any exhibitor may sell a maximum of THREE animals in the sale not including any Grand Champion or Reserve Grand Champion animals. - 2.
 Each animal can only sell once. - 3.
 Entries for the sale must be the same as entered and must have shown in regular classes at the fair. - 4.
 The weight range for animals to be eligible for the sale are as follows:

-Steers:

-Beef/Crossbreds

-Dairy Market

-Barrows

-Lambs

-1100 lbs. to 1625 lbs.
+Market Animal: Beef/Crossbreds 1100 lbs. to 1625 lbs.

-1300 lbs. to 1625 lbs.
+Dairy Market Animal: 1300 lbs. to 1625 lbs.

-240 lbs. to 290 lbs.
+Barrows: 240 lbs. to 290 lbs.

-100 lbs. to 160 lbs
+Lambs: 100 lbs. to 160 lbs.

-Market Livestock Identification: Exhibitors wishing to

-exhibit beef market animal, market barrows, and/or market lambs at the Rock County 4-H Fair will need to self-identify their animals with a UDSA 840 RFID identification tag in addition to submitting an official DNA hair sample and the official Rock County 4-H Fair identification forms to the Rock County 4-H Fair office by the deadline date.
+Market Livestock Identification: Exhibitors wishing to exhibit beef market animal, market barrows, and/or market lambs at the Rock County 4-H Fair will need to selfidentify their animals with a UDSA 840 RFID identification tag in addition to submitting an official DNA hair sample and the official Rock County 4-H Fair identification forms to the Rock County 4-H Fair office by the deadline date.
 RFID identification tags, identification documentation forms, and DNA sample submission envelopes are available for pick up starting April 1st at the Rock County 4-H Fair Office.